DMVis/DMVis/documentation/components/axis.md

 # Optional Attributes

+## fontSize

+- Type: `number`
+- Default: `17`

+Font size of the tick labels.

 ## color

 - Type: `string`
-- Default: `#000000`

-Color of axis

-## offset

-- Type: `number`
-- Default: `0`
+- Default: `black`

-Offset of axis from the edge of the chart
+Color of the axis.

 ## ticks

 - Type: `boolean`
 - Default: `true`

-Whether to display tick marks
+Whether to display tick marks.

-## fontSize
+## offset

 - Type: `number`
-- Default: `17`
+- Default: `0`

-Font size of labels
+Offset of the axis from the side of the visualisation.

 ## ticksNumber

 - Type: `number`
 - Default: `10`

-Number of ticks on the axis
+Number of ticks to display on the axis.

 ## position

 - Type: `string`
-- Default: `bottom`
+- Default: `'bottom'`
-- Options: `bottom`, `top`, `left`, `right`
+- Options: `'bottom'`, `'top'`, `'left'`, `'right'`

-Position of the axis along the chart
+Position of the axis.

 # Example usage

-Creating a bottom axis with custom color and no tick marks
+Create a bottom axis with custom color and no tick marks.

 ```svelte
 <svg {width} {height}>